Weight Loss + Exercise + Chiropractic = A Better Solution To Hip Osteoarthritis

-Previous studies have found that weight loss can decrease the frequency of knee dysfunction and disability in individuals with osteoarthritis, but until recently there has been limited research on the effectiveness of regular exercise or weight loss as a method of treatment for hip osteoarthritis.
+One of the most common joint disorders and the leading cause of disability in adults is osteoarthritis.
+Studies have found that weight loss can decrease the frequency of knee dysfunction and disability in individuals with osteoarthritis, but until recently there has been limited research on the effectiveness of regular exercise or weight loss as a method of treatment for hip osteoarthritis.

 The subjects participated in an 8-month long doctor-managed weight-loss and exercise program.
 Over the course of the study, the participants reported on levels of physical function, pain, and walking ability.
 These measures were used to determine the success of the treatment programs.

 The results provide promising preliminary support for the effectiveness of weight loss and regular exercise as treatment for osteoarthritis of the hip.
 Combining weight loss and exercise therapy with chiropractic adjustments, another non-medical way to ease hip pain, may be one of the best options for those suffering with hip osteoarthritis.

 Know someone who’s suffering from hip pain?
-At Ascent Chiropractic we can help to determine the cause of their hip pain and develop a personalized treatment plan that may include chiropractic adjustments, exercise, ultrasound therapy, soft tissue mobilization, stretching, massage therapy, or other forms of care.
+At Ascent Chiropractic we can help to determine the cause of their hip pain and develop a personalized treatment plan that may include chiropractic adjustments, exercise, soft tissue mobilization, stretching, massage therapy, or other forms of care.

 Paan N, et al. Effect of Exercise and Weight Loss in individuals Who Have Hip Osteoarthritis and Are Overweight or Obese: A Prospective Cohort Study.
 Physical Therapy 2012; doi: 10.2522/ptj.20110418.